YileC928/final-project-covid-twitter/README.md

 In this case, Voilà will serve the directory in which the Jupyter server was started.

-*Please also note that, `2_COVID_Tweets_word_frequency_analysis.ipynb` needed to be run before you open the dashboard.
-(We prestored the preprocessed tweets in that notebook and call them by %store -r to save time.
+*please run 2_COVID_Tweets_word_frequency_analysis.ipynb before you run the dashboard.
+Since preprocessed tweets are stored with it and is called as stored value in the dashboard to save running time.

 # Data Source